Black Cherry Barbecue Sauce (For Pork + Chicken)

 Instructions

-- Combine base ingredients in a saucepan.
-In a medium saucepan, whisk together the 6 ounces of black cherry soda, cherry preserves, red wine vinegar, barbecue sauce, dijon mustard, soy sauce, ground ginger, garlic powder, pepper, and salt.
+- Mix base ingredients.
+In a medium saucepan, whisk together the 6 ounces of black cherry soda, cherry preserves, red wine vinegar, barbecue sauce, Dijon mustard, soy sauce, ground ginger, garlic powder, pepper, and salt.

 - Make slurry.
 In a separate small bowl, whisk together the remaining tablespoon of black cherry soda and the cornstarch to make a slurry.

 - Heat to thicken.
-Whisk into sauce and bring to a simmer, whisking often until the sauce thickens.
+Whisk the slurry into the sauce and bring to a simmer, whisking often until the sauce thickens.
 Remove from heat and refrigerate for later use or brush on ribs.

 Notes